-Born in Shanghai, China and living mostly in Tampa Bay, sometimes in NYC, for over 30 years, I focus my art on issues that conflict my experiences with today's mainstream culture, from the perspective of a diaspora.
+Born in Shanghai, China and living mostly in Tampa Bay, sometimes in NYC, for over 30 years, I focus my art on issues that conflict my experiences with today's mainstream typecasts, from the standpoint of a diaspora.

-In my art practice, contents superset forms and methods.
-I experiment with a wide range of media, such as painting, sculpture, photography, video, conceptual, performance and installation art, etc. Although oscillating between media, I intend to weave a narrative of my limited vision of the world, along a consistent thread: the fear of inexorable cataclysm.
+In my art practice, contents overrule forms and methods.
+I experiment with a wide range of media, such as painting, sculpture, photography, video, conceptual, performance and installation art, etc. Although oscillating between them, I intend to weave a tapestry of my vision of the world, led by a consistent thread: the fear of inexorable cataclysm.

 For example, in my recent exhibitions, I used a sculpture/video installation to discuss the dilemma of contemporary life being pulled by forces of mental and physical attractions, in the exhibition “Weightlessness” (Nanjing Museum of China); I used paintings and electronic sculpture to question human identity/fidelity via EKG heart prints of the wounded soldiers in Iraq, in the exhibition “Language of Heart” (Elliott Gallery of Eckerd College); I used 200 sculptures made of toy blankets and performance/videos to stage a “suicide” of animals to protest the consumption of nature by humans, in the exhibition “Last Meal” (Saltcreek Art Space); I used brown sugar and tobacco leaves “smuggled” from Cuba to create sculptures, along with videos and music to debate the fear and propaganda of different political societies, in the exhibition “Sugar Bombs” (Galleries of HCC in Tampa and MIT in Boston); I used sand, video, interactive electronics and wearable materials to address the cultural clashes and misunderstandings, in the interactive exhibition “Human Tide” (Gallery of Florida State College); I used paintings, sculptures/videos to present the vulnerability of Asian Americans in American politics, in the exhibition “Invisible Elephant” (Polk Museum of Art); I used chewing gums as found objects, to address the ephemera of the art world, in the exhibition “Art Amnesty” (MoMa PS1, New York); I used paintings, photographic sculptures/video to reveal the imperfection/self-doubts of our mental capacity biased by social surroundings, in the exhibition “Yes & No” (CASS Contemporary), etc.